rgwilton/draft-yp-observability/draft-wilton-netconf-yp-observability.md

 - Send in initial subscription setup response the current content-id
 - Multiple path expressions in the single
 - Removes dampening
+- Data is rooted from the root of the tree